mattdesl/inject-lr-script/README.md

 - `port` the live reload server port, default 35729
 - `host` the host, default `localhost`
+- `autoDetect` whether to auto-detect for HTML types, default true.
+Setting this to false will inject on all incoming responses.

 ## See Also

-- [inject-lr-script-stream](https://github.com/yoshuawuyts/inject-lr-script-stream) - does not check response headers
+- [inject-lr-script-stream](https://github.com/yoshuawuyts/inject-lr-script-stream) - a simpler, streaming approach

 ## License